panel-attack/panel-attack/readme_modImport.md

 ## Requirements

-All non-puzzle mods need to at least contain a config.json file.
-Non-theme mods need this config.json to specify their id, otherwise they cannot be imported by drag and drop.
+All mods need to at least contain a config.json file.
+Non-theme mods need this config.json to specify their id and in the case of characters and stages, their name, otherwise they cannot be imported.

 ## Limitations

 Attack pattern file import is currently not supported.
+Challenge mode file import is currently not supported.
+Puzzle file import is currently not supported

 ## Examples